Scarborough (Qld)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 According to the 2021 Census, 20.6% of residents work from home, which may be influenced by COVID-19 conditions.
-Each route has an average service frequency of 75 trips per day, resulting in approximately 12 weekly trips per stop.
+The service frequency averages 75 trips per day across all routes, equating to about 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport